haskell-game/tiny-games-hs/README.md

 I believe it provides about a dozen such puzzles.
 Comes with readable source version and good docs, which you will need to study!
 See the README or run `./play lc -h`.
-I must admit to yet not completing a level, but I suspect you will find a rather tough and good brain workout here.
+I must admit to not completing a level, but I suspect you will find a rather tough and good brain workout here.
 Recommend enhancing with lol.
 Rating: 7/10